M3RG-IITD/MDBENCHGNN/preprocessing/README.md

 NOTE:
 1. Nequip, Allegro, Equiformer and TorchmdNET can work with just atomic numbers, forces, energy and positions.
-2. name the xyz file as botnet.xyz and npz as nequip_npz.npz to avoid error's
+2. By default the models use the xyz file name as botnet.xyz and npz as nequip_npz.npz